Conditional predictive inference for stable algorithms: Asymptotically degenerate (non-random) estimators

-Another important class of problems where the conditions \eqref{eq:etan} and \eqref{eq:estError} of Subsection~\ref{sec:stability} are satisfied, are those where the estimator $\hat{m}_n$ asymptotically degenerates to some non-random function which need not be the true regression function $m_P:\mathcal X\to\R$.
-However, we point out that in the scenario considered in this subsection, the naive approach that tries to estimate the true unknown distribution of the errors $u_i$ in the additive error model \ref{c.density} based on the ordinary residuals $y_i-\hat{m}_n(x_i)$ is usually successful (asymptotically) for constructing conditionally valid prediction intervals.
-Nevertheless, we think that this less ambitious but more classical setting of asymptotically non-random predictors is an important test case for the leave-one-out method.
-We still consider asymptotic results where the number of explanatory variables $p=p_n$ can grow with sample size $n$.
-Thus, we consider a sequence $(p_n)_{n\in\N}$ and a sequence $(\mathcal P_n)_{n\in\N}$ of collections of probability measures on $\mathcal Z_n \subseteq \R^{p_n+1}$.
-Moreover, we have to slightly extend the usual definition of uniform consistency of an estimator sequence to cover also the leave-one-out estimate and the possibility of an asymptotically non-vanishing bias.
+Another important class of problems, where the conditions \eqref{eq:estError} and \eqref{eq:etan} of Subsection~\ref{sec:stability} are satisfied, are those where the estimator $\hat{\mu}_n$ (and those computed without the observations in the $l$-th fold $\hat{\mu}_n^{(l)}$) asymptotically degenerates to some non-random function which need not be the true regression function $\mu_P(x_0) = \E_P[y_0\|x_0]$.
+We point out that in the scenario considered in this section, the naive approach that tries to estimate the true unknown distribution of the errors $u_i = y_i - \mu_P(x_i)$ in the additive error model \ref{c.non-linmod} based on the ordinary residuals $y_i-\hat{\mu}_n(x_i)$ is often successful (asymptotically) for constructing training conditionally valid prediction intervals, provided that consistent estimation of $\mu_P$ is possible.
+This less challenging but more classical setting of asymptotically non-random predictors is an important test case for the CV method.
+We still consider asymptotic results where the number of explanatory variables $p=p_n$ and the number of folds $k=k_n$ can grow with sample size $n$.
+Thus, we consider sequences $(p_n)_{n\in\N}$ and $(k_n)_{n\in\N}$, and a sequence $(P_n)_{n\in\N}$ of probability measures, where $P_n$ is supported on $\mathcal Z_n \subseteq \R^{p_n+1}$.
+Moreover, we have to slightly extend the usual definition of uniform consistency of an estimator sequence to cover also the estimates $\hat{\mu}_n^{(l)}$ omitting the $l$-th fold and to allow the possibility of an asymptotically non-vanishing bias.